sinhrks/daskperiment/docs/source/commandline.rst

    ...
 [INFO] Finished Experiment (trial id=2)
    ...

-To confirm the experiment results, instanciate `Experiment` specifying the same id as the script and use `Experiment.get_history`.
+To confirm the experiment results, instanciate `Experiment` specifying the id of the script and use `Experiment.get_history`.

 .. code-block:: python